getsentry/sentry-toolbar/README.md

 </script>
 ```

-Or, if you're using React than you can install a package from NPM which will configure and inject the toolbar at once:
+Or, if you're using React then you can install a package from NPM which will configure and inject the toolbar at once:
 ```bash
 npm add @sentry/toolbar
 ```